This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 Ideally, we shouldn’t have any whistle-blowers—because their very existence shows that the system isn’t working.
 Their lone acts of bravura and truth-telling demonstrate that existing internal systems, whereby workers at corporations and government agencies can quietly raise concerns from within, aren’t adequately addressing the problems or leading to reforms.
 Thus, they’re compelled to blow the whistle, anonymously taking their claims to higher-ups or law enforcement or the media.

 As a result, the past few decades marked by corruption, corporate fraud, and national security paranoia have been a golden age for whistle-blowers, culminating in the Trump era.
-“Unsurprisingly, the excesses of the Trump administration have triggered an unprecedented level of whistle-blowing and leaking,” writes Thomas Mueller in his new book, Crisis of Conscience: Whistleblowing in an Age of Fraud, a masterful, eye-opening account of heroes “who are fighting a rising tide of wrongdoing by the powerful.”
+“Unsurprisingly, the excesses of the Trump administration have triggered an unprecedented level of whistle-blowing and leaking,” wrote Thomas Mueller in his new book, Crisis of Conscience: Whistleblowing in an Age of Fraud, a masterful, eye-opening account of heroes “who are fighting a rising tide of wrongdoing by the powerful.”

 The number of leaks of classified information reported by federal agencies hit record levels during the first two years of the administration—from 39 leaks per year under President Obama to 104 leak referrals per year in 2017 and 2018, notes Mueller.
 And whistle-blowers have emerged across many agencies, from the FBI and EPA to the IRS and Treasury.